TheJojje/template-generator/README.md

 ## Access
 You should now be able to login to the system via http://<IP>:80.

-There are two default accounts admin/password (Site-Admin)<br>
+There are two default accounts<br>
+admin/password (Site-Admin)<br>
 user/password (Default tenant)